Picture of Damon Wischik Damon Jude Wischik

 Electrical Engineering, Stanford: visiting professor in 2011, consulting professor in 2016.

 In 2011 I worked with Prof. Balaji Prabhakar on societal networks—networks that combine real-world infrastructure and people.
 I worked on health incentives for Accenture employees, and transit incentives for Singaporean commuters.
 (This work led into Urban Engines, which Prof. Prabhakar cofounded.)
-In 2016, Prof. Prabhakar and I are co-teaching a course on Big Data for Things that Move, to graduate students in computing and engineering.
+In 2016, Prof. Prabhakar and I co-taught a course on Big Data for Things that Move, to graduate students in computing and engineering.

 UCL, London, 2004–2011: Royal Society university research fellow,